 Can anyone beat the Milwaukee Bucks?

-That's the question looming large over every other Eastern Conference team with under a month left until the season resumes in Orlando, Florida.
+That's the question looming large over every other Eastern Conference team as the season resumes in Orlando, Florida.

-Unlike the Western Conference where there is no clear-cut favourite, the Bucks will enter the bubble as massive favourites to advance to the NBA Finals.
+Unlike the Western Conference where there is no clear-cut favourite, the Bucks entered the bubble as massive favourites to advance to the NBA Finals.
 That comes with the Spaceship Earth-sized caveat that unprecedented circumstances could introduce any number of unforeseen variables that threatens to shake up the status quo.